 The following shall be paid by the Comptroller first, automatically, from revenues, at the previous year’s levels, which Congress may not stop: (1) valid Debts (2) the Armed Forces (3) Intelligence services (4) Federal Law Enforcement.
-Amounts exceeding the previous year’s dollar amounts must be approved by Congress.
+Additional amounts must be approved by Congress.

 If, at the end of the fiscal year (not during declared war) the Federal deficit has exceeded 10% of Gross Domestic Product, or outstanding debt instruments exceed 100% of GDP, the Comptroller must declare a state of financial emergency (and shall be in violation of his oath and removed within 30 days of the end of the fiscal year if he does not).
 The President and Congress shall clear all other business to focus solely on the crisis, and have 90 days to reduce federal spending, which shall include the merging or reduction of still needed Departments and elimination of the least needed Departments up to and including the reorganization of all civilian departments (except security services and law enforcement) of the Federal government.
 All contracts shall be terminated and be renegotiated.
 If a plan is not approved by a majority of both Houses of Congress and the President during that time, new elections shall be held in 120 days for all Congresspersons and the Presidency, and the Comptroller shall have sole authority to implement his own plan.